uic-nlp-lab/DementiaBank-Dialog-Act-Corpus/README.md

 further followup work and can be useful after getting access to DementiaBank dataset: https://sla.talkbank.org/TBB/dementia

-If you use dialog-act annotation from Cookie Theft dataset, or analysis from our paper, please cite the following:
+If you use DA annotation from Cookie Theft dataset, or analysis from our paper, please cite the following:
 @inproceedings{farzana-etal-2020-modeling,
     title = "Modeling Dialogue in Conversational Cognitive Health Screening Interviews", author = "Farzana, Shahla  and